-I was very nervous in sending the first assignment, especially after dedicating myself so much to it, and I had no idea what to expect.
+I was nervous while sending the first assignment, especially after dedicating myself so much to it and having no idea what to expect.
 The feedback was so much more thorough than I expected and I realised how many details I had missed even after re-checking my essay numerous times.
 There were also some issues about what to include or not in the final assignments and how to properly send them; these were doubts that I had from the beginning and so now that I am more familiar with them I feel more at ease for the next assignment.

 When it comes to the content of the essay, I was pointed out that I tend to include too many ideas and thus am not able to fully focus on the topic at hand.
 I completely agree with this and can identify it in my work.
 This is something that I’m working on.
 I’m not sure, however, how well I will be able to simplify and be more concise, as this is a reflection of myself (even present in my artistic work and my daily life).

 For my next assignment I will be paying extra attention to the planning stage so that I can focus on what really matters and pick and choose from my ideas.
 Perhaps a solution would be to investigate and write down all the ideas that interest me and then not include in the essay those that aren’t completely relevant to it.
-Perhaps I could even add a blog entry with all this extra info that interested me.
+I could add a blog entry with extra information that interests me.

 The Battle of Orgreave, 2001

 I will be analysing and interpreting Jeremy Deller’s The Battle of Orgreave.
 The film is a re-enactment of the 1984 strike by the National Union of Mineworkers in Yorkshire, England.
 My main interest is in revealing how it deals with the themes of time and place.
 In order to achieve this, I will research the strike’s historical background, analyse the artist’s use of media and context, reference critic reviews and give my own opinion.